FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-predictive-basket.md

 --------- | -------- | ---- | ------- | -----------
 max-results | optional | Number |  _(unlimited)_* | `maxResults`

-The maximum amount of products to be returned from FACT-Finder.
+The maximum amount of products to be returned from FactFinder.
 To receive all predictions, omit this attribute or set its value to `-1`.

-_(*) Default value is inherited from the FACT-Finder API._
+_(*) Default value is inherited from the FactFinder API._

 ---